March 12, 2019 / How To

 Copper and brass are fun materials to work with in the jewelry studio.
 They are beautiful in their own right and they are perfect for learning new techniques.
 But, soldering these metals raises unique issues in design and technical execution.
 Learn more from our studio coordinator, Erica Stice.

 Soldering copper and brass metals can be challenging, but here in our employee studio, we use base metal for many projects.
-All of our beginner's classes start with these two metals for fabricating mixed metal pieces.
+All of our beginner's classes start with these two metals for jewelry making to teach fabrication techniques before moving on to sterling silver.
 We use them for earrings, pendants and especially cuffs.
 You can't find a metal that patinas as nicely as copper or metal that polishes as easily as brass.
 Base metals are inexpensive and less intimidating while you are learning new techniques and tools.

 Soldering base metals is a lot different than soldering with sterling silver or gold.
 Since copper is the trickier base metal, after successfully soldering with copper, switching over to sterling silver becomes an easy transition to make.